-Since joining Klipsch Group in 1996, Klipsch has held a wide variety of executive positions beyond his role as legal counsel, including creating a global supply chain capability to manage sourcing and sales to more than 40 countries.
-Launching the Klipsch brand into the headphone market in 2007, he has helped position the company as one of today's leading headphone manufacturers, building on the Indianapolis-based company's legacy of excellence.
+Mr. Klipsch held a wide variety of executive positions including president, chief operating officer, and chief counsel.
+Beyond his role of managing all legal affairs, strategic partnerships and manufacturing during his tenure at the company, his major contributions included creating a global supply chain capability to manage sourcing and sales to over 40 countries.
+Further launching the Klipsch brand into the headphone market in 2007, he helped position the company as one of today's leading headphone manufacturers, building on the Indianapolis-based company's legacy of excellence.

 After selling Klipsch Group in 2011 to a public company, Mr. Klipsch departed the company in late 2015 to pursue numerous entrepreneurial opportunities.
 For instance, he co-founded Klipsch-Card Athletic Facilities, LLC, a developer and operator of state-of-the-art athletic facilities, including Pacers Athletic Center in Westfield, Indiana, and Finch Creek Fieldhouse in Noblesville, Indiana.

 He began his career at the law firm of Bingham Summers Welsh and Spilman (now Bingham Greenebaum Doll LLP) achieving partnership.
 His nine years of law practice focused on complex business transactions, debt/equity offerings, business reorganizations, and international law.
 After his time at Bingham Summers, he worked at Klipsch Lanham & Associates which managed a wide variety of portfolio companies including Shane Co.
 Jewelers, Overhead Door Company franchises in Indianapolis and Cincinnati, National Guest Homes, and Hospital Affiliates Development Corporation.
 Mr. Klipsch was chief counsel and held a variety of other executive positions at Klipsch Lanham and each of its portfolio companies.